Chinese bowl repaired with gold

 Broken a pot?

 Gold Bowl's convenient location and affordable prices make our restaurant .
 Use very soft brush to apply the gold powder .Even Japanese beginners can easily dissect the word – “kin” meaning gold and “tsugi” literally translated to repair.
 Pottery repaired using Kintsugi dates back to 16th century Japan (the Muromachi period) and makes use of many crafts using lacquer, one of which is called “Makie” which grew alongside the Japanese philosophy of the tea .
 Closeup of tea set on white background .
 There is beauty in the broken.
-“Crack allow the light to get in.
 In each case, we attempt to convince the owner to keep the staple-repaired vessel as is to appreciate its beauty and the skill required to join broken pottery at a time when adhesives were not available.A chawan bowl repaired using the kintsugi technique “The cracks in the pottery form a dramatic landscape.
 The technique, first seen in Ancient Greece, was customary in .
 This is the usage of gold dust and resin/lacquer to fill in missing parts of an item.A tea bowl from the Joseon Dynasty of Korea, 16th century, repaired using the kintsugi technique, which involves gold powder.”
 Nakamura, who .
 Place bowl over folder paper to collect the excess gold powder.
 Photo about culture, chinese, emotion, beauty, anniversary, emotional, breakup, japanese, broken, imperfections - 194821311.
+Results are visually appealing (with the included gold and silver powder) and durable as well.
 It actually comes from a legend itself, where the craft began when the shogun at the time Ashikaga Yoshimasa had a tea bowl that was broken and .

 Kintsugi Art, How the Repair Made, Where to Buy Kintsukuroi Gold Repair